-A resume succinctly states career objectives, what you have to offer, and other relevant information.
-Keep your resumes to one or two pages as long resumes may hurt your job prospects.
+A standard resume succinctly states career objectives, what you have to offer, and other relevant information.
+Keep your resumes to a one or two-page document as long resumes may hurt your job prospects.

 A targeted resume is customised to the job position and industry.
 This gives jobseekers the flexibility to highlight relevant qualifications and experiences that demonstrate they are the best fit for the job.

-While a soft copy such as a PDF document of your resume is typically the go-to when sending your job applications via the internet, you can consider other ways to create an online resume, like a resume website.
+A soft copy, for example, a PDF document of your resume, is typically the go-to when sending your job applications via the internet.
+Alternatively, consider other ways to create an online resume, such as through a resume website.